Aliases for CPLX2 Gene

 GeneCards Summary for CPLX2 Gene

 CPLX2 (Complexin 2) is a Protein Coding gene.
-Diseases associated with CPLX2 include schizophrenia.
-Among its related pathways are Synaptic vesicle cycle and Synaptic vesicle cycle.
-GO annotations related to this gene include syntaxin-1 binding.
+Diseases associated with CPLX2 include Schizophrenia and Huntington Disease.
+Among its related pathways are Neuroscience and Synaptic vesicle cycle.
+Gene Ontology (GO) annotations related to this gene include syntaxin binding and SNARE binding.
 An important paralog of this gene is CPLX1.

 Negatively regulates the formation of synaptic vesicle clustering at active zone to the presynaptic membrane in postmitotic neurons.
-Positively regulates a late step in synaptic vesicle exocytosis.
+Positively regulates a late step in exocytosis of various cytoplasmic vesicles, such as synaptic vesicles and other secretory vesicles.
 Also involved in mast cell exocytosis (By similarity).